Risk Awareness in HTN Planning: A Framework of HTN Planning with Uncertainty and Risk

-Figure~\ref{fig:abstract-domain} shows an example of CV-TGD for an abstract HTN domain with four compound tasks and ten primitive tasks.
+An example of CV-TGD for an abstract HTN domain with four compound tasks and ten primitive tasks is shown in Figure~\ref{fig:abstract-domain}.
 The graph has three types of vertices labelled with $v_{tc_i}$, $v_{tp_j}$, and $v_{m_k}$ to represent compound tasks, primitive tasks, and methods vertices, respectively.
-Costs and effects variability are illustrated under the corresponding primitive tasks by probabilities $p_l$, effects $\mathit{eff_l}$, and costs $c_r$.
+Costs and effects variability is illustrated under the corresponding primitive tasks by probabilities $p_l$, effects $\mathit{eff_r}$, and costs $c_r$.

+A special case of the CV-TDG is the Ground CV-TDG (GCV-TDG), which is constructed by binding the variables in the HTN planning domain according to the initial state and initial task network part of the planning problem.
+The GCV-TDG is defined as follows.